 Payment in full must be made on completion of work to the Engineer on site.

 10 Queensberry Avenue Clarkston, Glasgow

 Normal Working Hours

-Our rates dont change on Saturdays or bank or public holidays, most of which we are normally open for business.
-In as much as we work Saturday's up to 1pm, these appointments are very popular, and get filled quickly.
+Our rates dont change on weekends, bank or public holidays, most of which we are open.

 Normal Working Areas

 We cover most of Glasgow, (sorry not city centre) East Renfrewshire, East Kilbride, Barrhead, Neilston, Paisley etc.